vilindberg/react-native-bottom-tabs/docs/docs/docs/guides/edge-to-edge-support.md

 :::note

 When using `react-native-edge-to-edge` config plugin, you don't need `react-native-bottom-tabs` config plugin.
-Make sure to set `parentTheme` to be either `Material2` or `Material3`.
+Make sure to set `parentTheme` to be one of `Material2` or `Material3` themes.

 ```json
 {